Homily (Reflection) for the Solemnity of Ascension of the Lord, B, (10th May, 2018) on the Gospel and the Solemnity

 Topic: Our Head is in heaven.

 In the gospel, Jesus told us unequivocally that He came down from heaven, cf. Jn 3:13, 31; 6:38.
 Again, while teaching about the sacrament of His Body and Blood Jesus also repeated that He came down from heaven, cf. Jn 6:41, 51, 58.
-And Saint Paul also repeated this fact in 1st Corinthians 15:47.
+And Saint Paul also wrote that Christ came down from heaven, cf. 1Cor 15:47.

 Jesus Christ ascended into heaven before us and for us, cf. Heb 6:20; Jn 14:2-3.
 Hence, we do not merely celebrate today Christ’s ascension into heaven, we also “express our Christian hope that where he, our Head, has gone before us, we, his Body, will one day follow, to live forever in the Kingdom of our Father.”
 But we must be ready.
 Saint Paul wrote that when we call God, Abba (Father),

 it is that very [the Holy] Spirit bearing witness with our spirit that we are children of God, and if children, then heirs, heirs of God and joint heirs with Christ – if, in fact, we suffer with him so that we may also be glorified with him (Rom 8:16-17).